breno-abreu/ProjectsIntelligentSystems/README.md

-# ProjectsIntelligentSystems
+# Projects Intelligent Systems
-Author: Breno Moura de Abreu
+###Author: Breno Moura de Abreu
-Description:Repository for the projects of the Intelligent Systems course.
+###Description:Repository for the projects of the Intelligent Systems course.
 Written in Python.